James Rowland (RAAF officer): Governorship and later life

 Rowland was awarded an honorary Doctorate in Engineering by the University of Sydney in 1983, and also appointed a Knight of the Order of St John.
 He was Honorary Air Commodore of No. 22 Squadron from 1981 to 1989, and Honorary Colonel of the Royal New South Wales Regiment from 1985 to 1989.
 On 26 January 1987, he was invested as a Companion of the Order of Australia for "service to the Crown and to the people of New South Wales".
 At Sydney Town Hall on 3 October that year, he took the salute of Vietnam veterans during their official "Welcome Home March".
 His governorship coincided with Australian Bicentenary celebrations in 1988.
 A popular Governor, Rowland was considered by his Labor premiers to be "a safe pair of hands", with Rowland himself expressing of his role that "the Governor is a continuity man".
 His original four-year term was extended twice, each time for two years, by the Wran and Unsworth administrations.
 On 27 April 1988, Rowland opened the Forty-Ninth New South Wales Parliament with a new premier, Nick Greiner, whose Liberal Party had defeated Labor in the March elections.
 That November, he took a turn at flying one of the RAAF's recently acquired F/A-18 Hornets piloted by Wing Commander (later Air Vice Marshal) John Kindler.
 He was succeeded on 20 January 1989 by Rear Admiral Sir David Martin.

 After retiring from the Governorship, Rowland served as president of the Royal Humane Society, Chancellor of the University of Sydney from 1990 to 1991, and as a member of the Police Board from 1989 to 1992.
 He was also a member of the boards of several private companies, including Angus & Coote and Thomson-CSF Pacific Holdings, and Chairman of the Aerospace Foundation of Australia from 1992 until his death in Sydney on 27 May 1999.
-Sir James Rowland was survived by his wife and daughter, and accorded a state funeral on 2 June 1999.
+Sir James Rowland was survived by his wife and daughter, and accorded a state funeral.

 In 2016, the RAAF Air Power Development Centre and the Australian Centre for the Study of Armed Conflict and Society at the University of New South Wales jointly established the Sir James Rowland Air Power Seminar to further "a broadened understanding of the origins, evolution, application and depiction of air power in the national interest".